Manaswita06/Documentations/GPT o1.md

 The o1-preview model excels at step-by-step reasoning, refining its thinking process as it solves problems.
 This differs from previous models that relied on more immediate responses.

 - **Reinforcement Learning**: The model learns to apply "chain-of-thought" reasoning, improving its ability to recognize mistakes and adapt strategies over time.
+GPT o1 is trained with improved techniques like **Reinforcement Learning from Human Feedback (RLHF)** and possibly other unsupervised and supervised learning that better align its outputs with human expectations. o1 dynamically generates sub-tasks and answers in parallel, using a reward model to evaluate each action’s expected score.
+It then selects the highest-scoring path for its final output.

 ---